changisaac/raytracer/README.md

 # raytracer

-This is an offline C++ implemented 3D ray tracer.
-It is still a work in progress but so far includes the following:
+This is an offline 3D graphics ray tracer implemented in C++11.
+No external graphics libraries were used, only standard C++ libraries.
+It is still a work in progress but so far includes the following features:

 - global illumination (recursive ray-trace)
 - antialiasing